How to Install WordPress?

 - The user will get the page refreshed with privileges for that database.
 The user has to select all the privileges and then click on Go.

-- The user should make note of the hostname listed after the server at the top of the page on the resulting page.
+- The user should note the hostname listed after the server at the top of the page on the resulting page.

 Step 3: Set up wp-config.php

 The user can create or edit the wp-config.php file for his/her own system, or the user can ignore this step.
-WordPress will try to do this step when the user run the installation script for WordPress.
-You have to provide the details like DB_name, DB_Host, DB_User, DB_password, DB_Charset, DB_Collate
+WordPress will try to do this step when the user runs the installation script for WordPress.
+You have to provide details like DB_name, DB_Host, DB_User, DB_password, DB_Charset, DB_Collate.

 Step 4: Upload the WordPress files

-The user has to upload the WordPress files where the user has selected the domain on which the WordPress site of the user would be appearing whether it is in the root directory or in a subdirectory
+The user has to upload the WordPress files where the user has selected the domain on which the user’s WordPress site would appear, whether it is in the root directory or in a subdirectory.

 Step 6: To setup configuration file